jgomez4000/osTicket/README.md

 Database Schema
 ----
 The complete database schema is in the file setup/inc/streams/core/install-mysql.sql.

 The files under the folder include/upgrader/streams/core have the format: first_eight_old_hash_number-first_eight_new_hash_number.patch.sql.

-The file include/upgrader/streams/core.sig has the new hash number.
+The file include/upgrader/streams/core.sig has the newest hash number.
+Within the key schema_signature, the table config has the last hash number that has been applied.

+The procedure that detects wich patches to apply is called getPatches and is in class.migrater.php.

 Help
 ----